-What does Project 2025 mean for the rest of the world?
+What could Project 2025 mean for the rest of the world?

 John McEntee, former director of the White House Presidential Personnel Office in the Trump administration, acted as a senior adviser on the project.

-And project partners include several leading conservative groups with ties to Trump’s campaign, such as Turning Points USA; the Center for Renewing America, run by Russ Vought, Trump’s former director of the Office of Management and Budget; and America Legal First, founded by Stephen Miller, the former president’s immigration adviser.
+And project partners include several leading conservative groups with ties to Trump’s campaign, such as Turning Point USA; the Center for Renewing America, run by Russ Vought, Trump’s former director of the Office of Management and Budget; and America Legal First, founded by Stephen Miller, the former president’s immigration adviser.

-This won’t be the first time the Heritage Foundation has wielded direct influence on a US administration.

-In 1981, at the start of Ronald Reagan’s presidency, it published its first Mandate for Leadership to “rescue the American people from Washington dysfunction”.
-Sixty percent of its recommendations for battling stagflation and winning the Cold War actually became policy.

-Much as Trump denies links with the project, the evidence appears to tell a different story, critics say.
-The project’s main contributors have also been forthcoming about their connections with the former president.
+Some of the project’s contributors have also spoken about their connections with the former president.

 In February, Dans told a Nashville gathering of religious broadcasters that he intended to serve in a second Trump administration.